-But can a $50 device perform the same way as a $300 gun?
-Which gym massage gun gives you the best value for money as a bodybuilder or a weightlifter?
+And there’s even more to consider: can a $50 device perform the same way as a $300 gun?
+Which massage gun gives you the best value for money?

-We will answer these questions for you, provide top picks, and explain the reasoning behind them.
+We will answer these questions for you, provide top picks, and explain the reasoning behind them—to help you find the perfect fit.

-What Bodybuilders Should Look for in a Massage Gun
+What You Should Look for in a Massage Gun (From a Bodybuilder’s Perspective)

 Generally, bodybuilders, weightlifters, and powerlifters can benefit from a massage gun in two ways: